Logit-based alternatives to two-stage least squares: Logit-Based IV Estimator

 \begin{corollary} Suppose that Assumptions \ref{as: conditional independence}, \ref{as: monotonicity}, and \ref{as: logit correct specification} are satisfied.
 Then under appropriate regularity conditions, the probability limit $\beta_{\Lambda}$ appearing in Theorem \ref{thm: probability limits} takes the following form:

 where

 for all $x\in \mathcal{X}$. \end{corollary}

 Together with Corollary \ref{cor: main result}, this corollary shows that our logit-based IV estimator has a double robustness property, meaning that it has a causal interpretation if at least one of two conditions holds: either Assumption \ref{as: relaxed conditions} or Assumption \ref{as: logit correct specification} is satisfied.
-Interestingly, however, the weights $ w_{\Lambda,s}(\cdot)$ and $w_0(\cdot)$ appearing in Corollaries \ref{cor: main result} and \ref{cor: true mean} may be different, which means that even though we have a causal interpretation in both cases, the parameter we are estimating depends on which condition is being satisfied.
+Interestingly, however, the weights $ w_{\Lambda,s}(\cdot)$ and $w_0(\cdot)$ appearing in Corollaries \ref{cor: main result} and \ref{cor: true mean} may be different, which means that even though we have a causal interpretation in both cases, the interpretation of the parameter we are estimating depends on which condition is being satisfied.

 \begin{remark} {\normalfont When studying the 2SLS estimator, researchers often assume that the conditional mean function $x\mapsto \mathbb{E}[Z|X=x]$ takes the linear form, e.g. see \cite{A03}, \cite{K13}, and \cite{S20}.
-In particular, with Assumptions \ref{as: conditional independence} and \ref{as: monotonicity} being maintained, as discussed in the Introduction, under this linear form condition, the 2SLS estimator has a causal interpretation.
+In particular, with Assumptions \ref{as: conditional independence} and \ref{as: monotonicity} being maintained, as discussed in the Introduction, under this linear form condition, the 2SLS estimator has a causal interpretation and, in fact, its probability limit is $\beta_{2SLS} = \mathbb{E}[\Delta_{CP}(X)w_{0}(X)]$ with weights $w_0$ given by \eqref{eq: true weights}.
 It is therefore useful to compare this linear form condition with our logit form condition in Assumption \ref{as: logit correct specification}.
-With saturated controls, the linear form condition and the logit form condition are both satisfied, and so both logit-based IV and 2SLS estimators have a causal interpretation.
+With saturated controls, the linear form condition and the logit form condition are both satisfied, and so logit-based IV and 2SLS estimators consistently estimate the same quantity and both have a causal interpretation.
 Without saturated controls, however, it is unlikely that both conditions are satisfied simultaneously.
-In this case, given that $Z$ is a binary random variable, so that the conditional mean function $x\mapsto \mathbb{E}[Z|X=x]$ takes values in the $(0,1)$ interval, the logit form condition seems more reasonable that the linear form condition, and so our logit-based IV estimator is more likely to have a causal interpretation than the 2SLS estimator.} \end{remark}
+In this case, given that $Z$ is a binary random variable, so that the conditional mean function $x\mapsto \mathbb{E}[Z|X=x]$ takes values in the $(0,1)$ interval, the logit form condition seems more plausible than the linear form condition, and so our logit-based IV estimator is more likely to have a causal interpretation than the 2SLS estimator.} \end{remark}

+\begin{remark} {\normalfont We now explain why we focus on the logit link function in our logit-based IV estimator rather than considering a general class of link functions.
+For the purposes of this remark, we assume that the function $x\mapsto \mathbb E[Z|X=x]$ takes neither linear not logit form; otherwise we fall back on the previous remark.